Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Data Analysis: Estimating the Effect of Central Bank Independence on Inflation

 \subsection{Data}

 We accessed databases of the World Bank and the International Monetary Fund to collect annual data for economic, political and institutional variables.
 Our outcome of interest is inflation in 2010 ($Y_{2010}$).
 All covariates are measured annually at equidistant points in time for $t^{\ast}=1998,\ldots,2010$.
-The intervention variable is central bank independence (CBI, $A_{t^{\ast}}$), which we define as suggested by \citet{dincer2014central}: their CBI index measures several dimensions of independence and runs from 0, the lowest level of independence, to 1, the highest level of independence.
+The intervention variable is central bank independence at time $t^{\ast}$ (CBI, $A_{t^{\ast}}$), which we define as suggested by \citet{dincer2014central}: their CBI index measures several dimensions of independence and runs from 0, the lowest level of independence, to 1, the highest level of independence.
 It contains considerations such as the independence of the chief executive officer (CEO) and limits on his/her reappointment, the bank's independence in terms of policy formulation, its objective or mandate, the stringency of limits on lending money to the public sector, measures of provisions affecting (re)appointment of board members other than the CEO, restrictions on government representation on the board, and intervention of the government in exchange rate policy formulation.
-Our outcome variable is defined as the year-on-year changes (expressed as annual percentages) of average consumer prices measured by a CPI.
+This definition implies that our central bank independence index is an intervention that can in principle be modified through legislative amendments, although it is the very nature of an index to represent multiple facets of a phenomenon that cannot not be easily dealt with in an actual experiment.
+We binarized \citeauthor{dincer2014central}s' index at a value of 0.45 by setting countries with a value greater than 0.45 to 1 (independent) for each time point and 0 (dependent) otherwise.
+We then used the binarized index for estimation.
+The trajectories of their original indices and our binarized version can be seen in Figure \ref{fig:CBI_regime_switches}.
+Our outcome variable is defined as the year-on-year changes (expressed as annual percentages) of average consumer prices measured by a consumer price index (CPI).
 A CPI measures changes in the prices of goods and services that households consume.
 To calculate CPIs, government agencies conduct household surveys to identify a basket of commonly purchased items and then track the cost of purchasing this basket over time.
 The cost of this basket at a given time, expressed relative to a base year, is the CPI, and the percentage change in the CPI over a certain period is referred to as consumer price inflation, the most widely used measure of inflation.
 Our measured covariates are $\mathbf{L}_{t^{\ast}}=\{L^1_{t^{\ast}},\ldots,L^{18}_{t^{\ast}}\}$ and include a variety of macroeconomic variables such as money supply, energy prices, economic openness, institutional variables such as central bank transparency and monetary policy strategies, and political variables (see Figure \ref{fig:DAG}, Table \ref{tab:VerticesDescription} and \citet{BRV_Inflation} for details.).
 In line with the notation of Section \ref{sec:methods}, we consider $Y_{t^{\ast}}$, $t^{\ast}<T=2010$, to be part of $\mathbf{L}_{t^{\ast}}$, i.e., we define $L^8_{t^{\ast}} := Y_{t^{\ast}}$.